On the lookout for the best coffee in Hong Kong? This guide is just what you need to live your best coffee life.

 When it comes to cafes in Hong Kong, the team at Hazel & Hershey never disappoint in creating a perfect cup of coffee every time.
 If you are a black coffee drinker, this is where you want to head for a cup with just the right amount of crema and a gorgeous tiger line.
 And the goodness doesn’t stop at the cafe either, as these guys also specialise in retailing all the beans and coffee paraphernalia you could ever need.

-Hazel & Hershey, Shop 3, 69 Peel, Central, Hong Kong, p.3106 0760, 中環蘇豪卑利街69號地下3號舖
+Hazel & Hershey, Shop 3, 69 Peel Street, Central, Hong Kong, p.3106 0760

-Mymy Caffe (NOW CLOSED)
+Mymy Caffe (closed)

 Perhaps the funkiest – and tiniest – cafe in Hong Kong, Mymy is run by passionate coffee connoisseurs who know how to craft their brews to perfection.
 Using the finest Italian coffee, the baristas at Mymy can whip up the tastiest double espresso in no time – perfect for an early morning fix.

-Mymy Caffe, Shop E1, G/F, Kam On Building, 176 Queen’s Road, Central, Hong Kong, p.6840 0902, 中環皇后大道中176號錦安大廈地下E1舖
+Mymy Caffe, Shop E1, G/F, Kam On Building, 176 Queen’s Road, Central, Hong Kong, p.6840 0902

-The Usual Place (TUP) (NOW CLOSED)
+The Usual Place (TUP) (closed)

 Samson and the team at The Usual Place know good coffee, in fact, he roasts his own beans in Yuen Long to his own very exacting standards.
 The result is perfect coffee every time, whether you drink espresso, flat white or prefer a mylk alternative like Oatly.
 The fact that this place is set inside an Italian motorcycle shop with views of the park and is dog friendly just bumps it up the list.
 It’s our Sunday morning haunt.